This is a sponsored post written by me on behalf of Simply Potatoes. All opinions are 100% mine.

 Doing this schedule means that the things that are most time sensitive (the eggs and the sauce) are the very last to be prepared.

-Top each hash brown and bacon stack with one egg and a good drizzle of sauce.
+Top each hash brown and ham stack with one egg and a good drizzle of sauce.

 To be honest, I’m not sure I would recommend the hash brown method if this is your first benedict ever.
 Stick with the english muffin just because it removes an element of cooking.

 But if you’re feeling ambitious or an eggs benedict expert, this was a freakin’ awesome variation.
 The potatoes do a great job of sopping up all that delicious sauce and egg mixture.
-Obviously, if the bacon is too heavy for you, you could use something lighter like tomatoes, spinach, or even crab cakes!
+Obviously, if the ham is too heavy for you, you could use something lighter like tomatoes, spinach, or mushrooms!